Folding bikes are a great option for getting around town or for people short on space. As a result, their popularity has rocketed.

 3. Tips for tough tyres

-Tough commuting tyres like the Schwalbe Ultra Marathon and Specialized Armadillo have such rigid sidewalls that removal and installation can often require a truly Herculean effort.
+Tough commuting tyres, such as the Schwalbe Marathon, have such rigid sidewalls that removal and installation can often require a truly Herculean effort.

 With a bit of manipulation, you can take advantage of the rim’s smaller central circumference and gain a few extra millimetres of play to help remove the tyre.
 Before attempting to pry with your tyre lever and risk breaking it, squeeze any remaining air out of the inner tube.